ucsd-cse110-sp23/cse-110-project-team-4/README.md

 ---

 # How to use the "SayItAssistant" app
-Generating an AI generated response to a recorded query (question/statement).
+Generating an AI generated response to a recorded command (question/statement).

 The purpose of the **SayItAssistant** application is to let the user speak out loud their question or statement.
 Within seconds, a response should be displayed on the screen according to their question or statement.